Branched flow of intense laser light in plasma with uneven density distribution

-Fig. \ref{fig_1}(a) for the distribution of the laser intensity at $t=534$ fs clearly shows the light branching.
-The laser pulse breaks up into several filaments after the first caustic at around $x=3.7$ $\mu$m.
+Figure \ref{fig_1}(a) for the distribution of the laser intensity at $t=1095$ fs clearly shows light branching: the laser breaks up into several filaments after the first caustics at $\sim19.8$ $\mu$m.
 As they propagate, the filaments further break up into narrower and weaker ones in a cascade manner.
-Such bifurcation of intense lasers does not seem to have been reported before.
-A useful quantity to characterize the branch pattern is the scintillation index $\Sigma=(\langle I^2\rangle/\langle I \rangle^2)-1$, which measures the relative strength of intensity fluctuations \cite{Green}.
-Here the averages are taken over the laser spot area.
-We see that $\Sigma$ increases from 0.25 at the foam front surface to 2.20 at $x=3.7$ $\mu$m.
-The nonzero initial value here is due to the Gaussian profile.
+To our knowledge, such bifurcation of intense laser has not been reported before.
+A useful quantity for characterizing the branch pattern is the scintillation index $\Sigma=(\langle I^2\rangle/\langle I\rangle^2)-1$, which measures the relative strength of intensity fluctuations \cite{Green}.
+For statistical accuracy, here $\Sigma$ is obtained from simulations using a reference planewave with otherwise identical interaction parameters.
+We see that $\Sigma$ increases from 0 at the plasma front surface to 1.23 at $x=19.8$ $\mu$m.
 The dependence of $\Sigma$ on $x$ agrees well with the branch pattern of the laser intensity.
-Since optical turbulence is defined by $\Sigma>1$ \cite{Rao}, so that here the laser pulse evolves from Gaussian to strongly fluctuated within only $3.7$ $\mu$m, much shorter than that of typical filamentation instabilities \cite{Shukla,Sun,Borisov,Borisov1,Pukhov,Huang}.
-It should be emphasized that the laser branching observed here is fundamentally different from laser filamentation in plasmas, where a sufficiently intense laser can break up into narrow parallel filaments, usually without further bifurcation as they propagate.
-It is noted that similar branch formation can also be observed in simulations with various foam structures (see Supplementary Materials).
+Since optical turbulence is defined by $\Sigma>1$ \cite{Rao}, we can consider that the laser pulse evolves from Gaussian to strongly fluctuating one within only $19.8$ $\mu$m, much shorter than that of typical filamentation instabilities \cite{Shukla,Sun,Borisov,Borisov1,Pukhov,Huang}.
+We emphasize that the laser branching observed here is quite different from laser filamentation, where a sufficiently intense laser can break up into narrow parallel filaments, usually without further bifurcation as they propagate.